remiroazocar/remiroazocar.github.io/about.md

 <p align="justify">From 2018-2021, I conducted doctoral research at the <a href="https://www.ucl.ac.uk/statistics/">Department of Statistics, University College London</a>, where I worked with <a href="http://www.statistica.it/gianluca/">Professor Gianluca Baio</a> and <a href="https://sites.google.com/site/annaheathstats/">Professor Anna Heath</a> in the <a href="https://egon.stats.ucl.ac.uk/research/statistics-health-economics/">Statistics for Health Economic Evaluation</a> research group.
 I have master's degrees in <a href="http://www.cs.ucl.ac.uk/prospective_students/msc_machine_learning/">Machine Learning</a> and <a href="https://www.ucl.ac.uk/prospective-students/graduate/research-degrees/financial-computing-mres-mphil-phd">Financial Computing</a> from the <a href="http://www.cs.ucl.ac.uk">Department of Computer Science, University College London</a>, and hold an undergraduate degree in Mathematics and Physics from the <a href="https://www.bath.ac.uk/">University of Bath</a>.</p>

-[//]: # (<p align="justify">Projects included the development of methodological guidelines, the statistical analysis of outcome data within a variety of programming languages, and the submission of evidence dossiers to health technology assessment agencies.
-I played a vital role in the success of these submissions by constructing a sound and well-supported statistical case.</p>)

 ### Contact me

 Bayer plc<br/>